quantgirluk/fanchart/README.md

 ## Getting Started

+ :exclamation: 📝 **Install the latest version of fanchart before starting.**

 This library provides two main functions `fan` and `fan_single`.
 In order to be able to make our first fan charts with these functions, we need to load some data via the functions.